Clinical Faculty Development

 - The COMLEX PE exam and how to help our students be successful

-Other faculty development topics are developed each academic year!
-If you have a topic you want covered for faculty development, please email Dr. Teresita Menini.
+We hope that this is an enjoyable experience and we would love to hear some feedback from you.
+Other faculty development topics are introduced each academic year!
+If you have any questions or if you have a topic you would like covered for faculty development, please email Dr. Teresita Menini.

 The Clinical Education Department sponsors annual faculty development symposiums for adjunct faculty and other physicians that want to improve their ability to train medical students.
 Relevant topics are explored each year in didactics sessions, engaging activities, and hand-on workshops.
 CME credits are also available for participation in the symposium.